 We want our children to develop emotional resilience and to be able to deal with adversity in positive ways.

-Parents will have the right to withdraw their children from Religious Education and collective worship should they so wish.
+Parents have the right to withdraw their children from Religious Education and collective worship should they so wish.
 If parents do not wish their child to be taught the agreed syllabus or take part in short acts of collective worship then we will request they inform us in writing.
-If the child is excused, suitable alternative arrangements will be made.
+If the child is excused, suitable alternative learning arrangements will be made.

 A central aim of our physical education curriculum is to cultivate a love of activity and to complement cognitive learning.
 We want to promote the benefits of physical activity and ensure that children are aware of the link between physical activity, healthy eating and a healthy lifestyle.
 We will be sensitive to cultural issues that may influence children’s participation and that of their families.

 Every child in the school will take part in a music programme.
 The programme will comprise of specific musical skills including singing, listening, playing instruments, theory, history and performance.
-There will be formal music lessons each week based on the national curriculum programmes of study and every child as they pass through Key Stage 2 will be offered the opportunity to learn to play an instrument.
+There will be formal music lessons each week based on the National Curriculum programmes of study and every child as they pass through key stage 2 will be offered the opportunity to learn to play an instrument.
 There will be an opportunity to sing and take part in a range of other musical activities as part of our co-curriculum programme.